-To demonstrate the importance of the loan term, we will compare a $20,000 loan offered at a 3.75% interest rate across different loan terms.
-Note that the calculation only factors the interest rate and excludes other costs, such as sales tax, that might be attached to such a loan facility.
+To demonstrate the importance of the loan term, we will compare a $20,000 car loan offered at a 3.75% interest rate across different loan terms.
+Note that the calculation only factors in the interest rate and excludes other costs, such as sales tax, that might be attached.

 36 months (3 years)

 60 months (5 years)

-From the demonstration above, if you opt to repay the loan in five years, it implies that you will pay $788 more compared to another person who clears it in 3 years.
+From the demonstration above, if you opt to repay the loan in five years, it means that you will pay $788 more compared to another person who clears it in 3 years.

 Get to Know the Language Used in Car Financing Singapore

-Before you can commence searching for the best car loan in Singapore, it is important also to understand the used language, especially the main terms.
-Here are the main ones:
+Before you can commence searching for the best car loan in Singapore, it is important also to understand the language used and important terminology, including:

-- Annual percentage rate (APR): APR is the amount that you pay after borrowing a loan, and it includes fees and interests.
+Annual percentage rate (APR): APR is the amount you pay after borrowing a loan, including fees and interest.
 It is given as a yearly percentage.
-When you take a loan with a high APR, it implies that the total amount payable will be equally high.
-The best car loan in Singapore is the one that comes with lower APR.
-So, it will be a good idea to use Lendela to compare the APRs for different banks before signing the agreement.
+Taking a loan with a high APR implies that the total amount payable will be equally high.
+The best car loan in Singapore is the one that comes with a lower APR.
+Using Lendela’s services can help you easily compare the APRs for different banks before committing to a car loan agreement.

 Principal: This is the amount that you borrow to buy a car.
 Note that the principle does not include the fees, penalties that might be incurred along the way, interest, and other applicable fees.

-- Car Loan Term: Car loan term, also referred to as the loan tenure, is the length that the auto loan will last, and it is expressed in months.
-Common loan terms in Singapore were 36-48 months, but the period has increased over time as cars get more expensive.
-When applying for an auto loan, it is advisable to divide it by 12 to understand the number of years it will take and the annual percentage rate (APR).
+Car Loan Term: Car loan term, also referred to as the loan tenure, is the length that the auto loan will last, and it is expressed in months.
+Common car loan terms in Singapore were 36-48 months, but the period has increased over time as cars get more expensive.
+When applying for an auto loan, it is advisable to divide it by 12 to understand the number of years it will take to pay it off and the annual percentage rate (APR).